What You Can Do To Reduce the Carbon Footprint of Your Website

 1. Server side render and prerender

-Server side rendering, when coupled with edge computing and caching, can offer blazing fast experience to your users.
+Server-side rendering, when coupled with edge computing and caching, can offer a blazing fast experience to your users.
 You can render the pages on edge servers/application servers and cache the page.
 When another person asks for the same page, you can directly serve them from the cache and reduce server round trips.

 What if you don’t have a web application and have a WordPress website or a woo-commerce store?
 Extensions like Jetpack and Total cache have you covered.
 They generate the HTML version of your complete website and cache it.
 This is called prerendering.
 It is a powerful tool to make your website fast while avoiding any computations.

-The VWO website that you are currently on, also utilizes prerendering to offer better experience at a lower server cost.
+The VWO website that you are currently on also utilizes prerendering to offer a better experience at a lower server cost.

-Warning: the core concept of server side rendering and prerendering is a little confusing.
-We’d recommend you to first understand the entire concept and then make the necessary changes.
-Alternatively, take the help of a professional who’s equipped with server side knowledge.
+Warning: The core concept of server-side rendering and prerendering is a little confusing.
+We’d recommend you first understand the entire concept and then make the necessary changes.
+Alternatively, take the help of a professional who’s equipped with server-side knowledge.